Before you apply for a business loan in Ireland, you should consider a few things that will increase your chances of

 As the cash is collected from customers, the lender is repaid, with the lender paying the business the difference between the amount received from customers and the amount advanced to the business (less any charges).
 As more invoices are issued, more cash can be raised against these, providing a revolving (or ongoing top-up) loan to the business.

 In a similar vein, but far less common in Ireland, is factoring.
 With factoring, the lender directly takes on the management of the sales ledger and the collection of money owed by customers.
 Because of the higher level of involvement by the lender, higher fees are charged for factoring.

 This is a loan that is made by a bank to a customer, which requires the loan to be repaid in regular instalments over a set period of time.
-Term loans usually last between one and ten years (three to seven years is common) but they may last for longer periods.
+Term loans usually last between one and ten years (three to five years is common) but they may last for longer periods if buying a commercial premises.

 These types of loans are usually suited to longer term, larger purchases, such as investment in capital equipment or business premises.
 A commercial mortgage is a type of term loan that is used to purchase a business premises, over a typical term of seven to 15 years.

 Some of the main attractions of a term loan are the certainty that it provides to a business over its ability to finance itself into the future and the predictability of loan repayments.
 An overdraft would usually not be a suitable way of buying a long-term asset, not least because the repayment of the overdraft could be demanded at any time by the bank.